mnshaun24/social-medi-API/README.md

 ## Shaun's Social MediApi

-## Assignment
+## About
-This assignment building routes for a social media app fulfills the requirements for the week 18 challenge.
-The challenge is to build a backend using NoSQL for routes common for a social media app.
+To contrast with a relational database, I built the backend of a social media app using a NoSQL database.
+The routes included are standard for social media sites.
+Walkthrough videos are included to demonstrate all routes functioning as expected.

 ## Purpose
 To practice NoSQL and backend architecture including Mongoose ODM.